 Later that week, I happened to be on Facebook and I saw a discussion in one of my holistic nutrition groups about oil pulling!
 I read through the comments and saw that many people absolutely swore by it, although a few others had not seen any improvement at all; but there was definitely some good info there.
 Another day that same week, I happened to be listening to an Ayurveda class while jogging around the track during my daughter’s dance class (multitasking!!), and what did the lecturer happen to mention?
 Oil pulling of course.
 So I decided it was time to do what I always do when this happens: take it as a sign to write about it.
 So here we go.

-Oil pulling sounds really simple: simply take a tablespoon of oil (traditionally sesame or sunflower, but I’ve read that coconut and olive oils work fine as well) and swish around in your mouth thoroughly for several minutes, then spit it out.
+Oil pulling is actually really simple: take a tablespoon of oil (traditionally sesame or sunflower, but I’ve read that coconut and olive oils work fine as well) and swish around in your mouth thoroughly for several minutes, then spit it out.
 The theory is that the oils will “pull” the toxins from your body out of the mouth tissue, teeth, saliva, etc. and which will then be spit out.
 After 6 to 8 weeks of doing this daily, you should see results, though some report positive results sooner.

 • Do your oil pulling first thing in the morning before eating, drinking, or brushing your teeth.